City Guide to Sofia, Bulgaria: Part 3 | Must See Attractions

 Church St. George Rotunda (Ротонда „Свети Георги“ – Rotonda ‘Sveti Georgi’)

 Unless you’re peaking through every entry way, this church may escape you, so be sure to put it on your sightseeing map!
-It’s tucked away in the courtyard of the Bulgarian Presidency, the Ministry of Education, and a luxury hotel, but don’t let the sight of guards intimidate you, the courtyard is open to the public.
+It’s tucked away in the courtyard of the Bulgarian Presidency, the Ministry of Education, and Sofia Hotel Balkan, but don’t let the sight of guards intimidate you, the courtyard is open to the public.
 Moreover, you’re going to want to visit as it's thought to be the oldest building in Sofia and is surrounded by Roman ruins from the ancient city of Serdica.
 The church has undergone a turbulent history, having first been built in the fourth century on the site of a pagan temple.
 It then became a place of mass Christian conversions because of the legal status it afforded people in the Roman Empire.
 Later the Christian church was converted to a mosque in the 16th century and was then used as a mausoleum in the late 19th century.
 Finally, in 1915 restoration work began on the rotunda you can see today.
 If you’re fortunate enough to visit while the church is open, be sure to admire the interior frescoes, as some date back as early as the sixth century.

 The church's website has additional information on services .